So, Openlayers vs Leaflet, which one to choose? Let’s look at that comparison and see which one would be the best to use.

 Geocoding API key for:

-If you enjoyed reading this article about Openlayers vs Leaflet, you should read these as well:
+If you liked this article about OpenLayers vs Leaflet, you should also check out this article about free mapping software.